bytestring-net/bevy_lunex/README.md

 * **Retained Layout Engine:** Unlike immediate mode GUI systems, Bevy_Lunex uses a retained layout engine.
 This means the layout is calculated and stored, reducing the need for constant recalculations and offering potential performance benefits, especially for static or infrequently updated UIs.

-* **Built on top of ECS:** Since it's built with ECS, you can extend or customize the behavior of your UI by simply adding or modifying components.
-The scripting is also done by regular systems you are familiar with.
+* **ECS friendly:** Since it's built with ECS, you can extend or customize the behavior of your UI by simply adding or modifying components.
+The scripting is done by regular systems and callbacks are done using events.

 * **2D & 3D UI:** One of the features of Bevy_Lunex is its support for both 2D and 3D UI elements, leveraging Bevy's `Transform` component.
-This support opens up a wide range of possibilities for developers looking to integrate UI elements seamlessly into both flat and spatial environments.
+This opens up a wide range of possibilities for developers looking to integrate UI elements seamlessly into both flat and spatial environments.

+* **Mod picking:** For interactions, we intagrate with [bevy_mod_picking](https://github.com/aevyrie/bevy_mod_picking), which is getting upstreamed into Bevy.
+Lunex also provides custom picking backend, you just need add `"picking"` feature.

 ## Workflow